Skip to main content

 traefik.http.middlewares.tinyauth.forwardauth.authResponseHeaders: Remote-User, Remote-Email, Remote-Name, Remote-Groups

-OAuth doesn't mean security, with the current setup everybody with a Github account can login to Tinyauth as a normal user.
+OAuth doesn't mean security, with the current setup everybody with a Zitadel account can login to Tinyauth as a normal user.
 If you would like to limit which users can login with OAuth, you can add the OAUTH_WHITELIST environment variable and only allow your email address to login.
 For more information check the configuration page.

 Since you have OAuth enabled, you can now remove the USERS or USERS_FILE environment variables so as you can ony login with your OAuth provider.

 And you are done!
-After you restart tinyauth and try to login to an app, you should have an additional option to login with Zitadel.
+After you restart Tinyauth and try to login to an app, you should have an additional option to login with Zitadel.